Zyptonix/Zyptonix/README.md

-Hi Everyone!!!\n
+Hi Everyone!!!<br/>
-I am Nazmuz Sakib Zarif, a student from BRAC University studying CSE.\n I have a basic grasp of the fundamentals of Python, Java and Assembly and I am still growing my understanding of their concepts.
+I am Nazmuz Sakib Zarif, a student from BRAC University studying CSE.<br/>
+I have a basic grasp of the fundamentals of Python, Java and Assembly and I am still growing my understanding of their concepts.
 I'm currently working on a few projects in my university and would like to share them with you people.
-I'm looking collaborate with anyone who will give me a chance to grow my skills and help me grow.\n Ask me about any of the projects and how I can contribute to your projects with my skillset.
+I'm looking collaborate with anyone who will give me a chance to grow my skills and help me grow.<br/>
+Ask me about any of the projects and how I can contribute to your projects with my skillset.
-You can reach me on nszarif522@gmail.com\n
+You can reach me on nszarif522@gmail.com<br/>
-Im looking forward to working on future projects and meeting more of the community in github
+Im looking forward to working on future projects and meeting more of the community on github

 <!--
 **Zyptonix/Zyptonix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.